saveourtool/save-cli/save-plugins/fix-and-warn-plugin/README.md

 Plugin that runs provided executable on the initial file with a test source code and combines two actions during one execution:
 [fix](save-plugins/fix-plugin/README.md) and [warn](save-plugins/warn-plugin/README.md).\
-Plugin fix test file, warns if something couldn't be auto-corrected after fix and compares output with expected output during one execution.
+Plugin fixes test file, warns if something couldn't be auto-corrected after fix and compares output with expected output during one execution.

-There are no additional settings, which should be provided for this plugin, it just should contain subsections `[fix]` and `[warn]`, which should be configured, like it described in corresponding README files.
+Plugin config should contain subsections `[fix]` and `[warn]`, which should be configured, like it described in corresponding README files, additionally requiring the following:

+* Expected warnings should be specified in expected files
-Please note, that it is only important for test resources to have the same postfixes in `[fix]` and `[warn]` sections.
+* Test resources should have the same postfixes in `[fix]` and `[warn]` sections.\
-By the default test file it is `Test`, for the file with expected result - it is `Expected`.
+  By the default for test file it is `Test`, for the file with expected result - it is `Expected`.
+* If your application use the same flag for fix and warn actions, this flag should be provided explicitly in both subsections (for now)

 ## Configuration
 Follow the instructions for `[fix]` and `[warn]` plugins and just add